zepto-lang/mustache/README.md

 A minimal templating engine in and for zepto.
 It is a [mustache](http://mustache.github.com) port (no lambdas and custom delimiters, otherwise complete to my best of knowledge).

+The package documentation can be found in `docs/index.html` or generated via zeps' `docgen` command.

 ## Installation

 ```